Telšiai: Jews in Telšiai

 The Holocaust in Telšiai (in Yiddish Telz) was carried out by the local Lithuanian leadership with occasional supervision by Nazi German units.
 The Jewish population in 1939 was 2,800 some 35 percent of the town's population.
 Further Jews found refuge in Telšiai following the 1939 German ultimatum to Lithuania.
 Telšiai was conquered by German troops on 25 June 1941.
 Jews were subjected to terror by the Germans and their Lithuanian collaborators and on 15–16 July all Jewish men were shot.
 The women were moved to a camp in Geruliai, and with the exception of 500–600 young women, were all shot on 30 August 1941.
 The 500–600 young women were moved back to a ghetto in Telšiai, and with the exception of some escapees, were shot on 30–31 December 1941.
 64 Jewish survived after they escaped.

 Telšiai has a rare surviving wooden synagogue.

 The original Telšiai yeshiva building still stands.
-However, during Soviet occupation it was transformed for industrial purposes and eventually neglected.
-It is yet to be renovated.
+However, during the Soviet occupation it was transformed for industrial purposes and eventually neglected.
+It was renovated and opened as a Jewish museum in 2023.

 The yeshiva was transplanted to the United States in 1941, during World War II, when two of its roshei yeshiva ("deans") who had escaped the Holocaust chose to re-establish it in Cleveland, Ohio, where it still remains.
 The yeshiva was opened in the house of Yitzchak & Sarah Feigenbaum on 20 Cheshvan 5702 (1941).
 This yeshiva again became a well-respected center of Talmudic study, incorporating the distinct methods of the historic institution, and it is still going strong today.